bsc-pm/dlb/doc/user_guide/source/overview.rst

 DROM: Dynamic Resource Ownership Manager
 ========================================

 DROM offers an API to change the computational resources assigned to a process at run time.
-TODO: Extend here a bit
+This can be useful if the application detects that it cannot use these resources efficiently and decides to release some of them.
+This component can be used by an external entity like a job scheduler or ressource manager to reallocate the ressource mitigating coarse-grain load imbalance.

 .. figure:: images/drom.png
   :width: 300pt